Spring in our heads - what does this season do to us?

 Hormones regulate - also our mood

-We have probably all come across melatonin and serotonin, at least by name.
+We've probably all come across melatonin and serotonin, at least by name.
 But here's a quick recap of the biology lesson: melatonin is a sleep hormone, serotonin is a neurotransmitter, i.e. a messenger substance that has a mood-enhancing effect.
 And then there's testosterone, the male sex hormone that is released more in spring, which increases the desire for activities other than living room dance sessions.
 If you're now wondering what happens to the ladies: unfortunately, Mother (Hormone) Nature didn't give us such fun in the cradle, but there are still plenty of studies that show that women also have an increased libido in spring.
 But let's be honest: do we really need studies to find this out or are we more likely to trust our own experience?
 Just saying...

 4 tips for spring in your head